 Construction health and safety legislation is enshrined in rules and regulations.
 Construction activities necessarily involves change on a constant basis by comparison with other industries.
 Sites develop with progress of work hence the working environment is altering hour by hour.
 Change is known to be one of the prime conditions which induces unsafe behaviour and can preclude straightforward defensive measures.

 Often it is difficult to legislate for the enormous variation in the size of projects.
 The diversity of employment arrangements ie. Subcontractors with Main Contractor employees prohibit any overarching health and safety policy, this must change.
 Health and Safety regulations are required to apply generically across the spectrum.

-The development of the role of CDM Coordinator a duty holder required under the Construction Design and management Regulations 2007 (CDM 2007) is aimed to improve coordination of the various design aspects of a project and duty holders on-site to ensure minimum standards of health and safety are implemented.
+The development of the Principal designer a duty holder required under the Construction Design and management Regulations 2015 is aimed to improve coordination of the various design aspects of a project and duty holders on-site to ensure minimum standards of health and safety are implemented.

 Construction Health and Safety must be implemented

 Historically up to recently the duties of implementing health and safety were passed to the Contractor.
 Legislation has changed this situation somewhat on paper but in my view the Clients and Designers have still left safety in the hands of the Contractor.

 Direction and involvement must come from the Board Rooms not alone of the Contractor but the Client and Designer.
 The legislation should tie down and apportion responsibly to all concerned.
 All the duty holders should be made responsible.
 For example those at the coal face who ignore safety should be penalised.